kadmuffin/jsnbs/README.md

   .catch((err) => console.log(err));
 ```

-`jsnbs` can as well handle writing of new songs.
+`jsnbs` should be able to handle writing in most situations.

 ```javascript
 const jsnbs = require('jsnbs');